Comprehensive overview of genetics and hereditary diseases in rabbits

 • Eye problems can often be treated with medication or surgery.

-• Skull and bone abnormalities usually require specialized care but have limited treatment options.
+• Skull and bone abnormalities usually require special care, but can only be treated to a limited extent.

 Megacolon syndrome

-• Diet changes and medication can help relieve digestive problems.
+• Dietary changes and medication can help alleviate digestive problems.

 • In severe cases, surgical intervention may be necessary.